More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: The Two-Loop Vacuum Energy

 But even when the integrated tadpoles vanish for all massless particles, the integrals defining $g$-loop scattering amplitudes with $g>0$ are at best only conditionally convergent, because in the region in which $\Sigma$ degenerates in the fashion indicated in fig. \ref{Tadpolefig}, one gets one answer (the contribution of any given massless scalar is divergent) by integrating first over $q$, and a different answer (the contribution of the massless scalar is 0) by integrating first over the moduli of $\Sigma_r$.
 In some low order cases, one can find a suitable regularization of the conditionally convergent integrals by hand, but in general one requires the procedure described in section \ref{regu}.
 For analysis of the tadpole problem using that procedure, see section 7.6 of \cite{Revisited}.

 In field theory, to make sense of perturbation theory in a similar situation, one requires either vanishing of the tadpole or else a shift in the vacuum to cancel it.
-The techniques to analyze superstring perturbation theory when a shift in the vacuum is required have not yet been fully developed.
-A concrete example in which this question arises was described in section \ref{shifting}.
+The techniques to analyze superstring perturbation theory when a shift in the vacuum is required have been developed in \cite{ASen}.